 The paper is organized as follows.
 Preliminaries with mostly well known material are presented in Section 2.
-The notions of consistency that we use are defined in Section 3, which is followed by a section in which conditions for absence of arbitrage are discussed in the setting in which risk measures are used to define bid and ask prices.
-The refinement update is introduced in Section 5 as the unique candidate for a consistent update.
-Existence of such an update is addressed in Section 6.
-An example of the construction of a consistent family is shown in Section 7.
-Finally, conclusions follow in Section 8.
+The notions of consistency that we use are defined in Section 3, which we conclude by two examples that motivate the relaxation of the standard concept.
+The refinement update is introduced in Section 4 as the unique candidate for a consistent update.
+Existence of such an update is addressed in Section 5.
+An example of the construction of a consistent family is shown in Section 6.
+Finally, conclusions follow in Section 7.
 Most of the proofs have been collected, together with a few auxiliary results, in the Appendix.